-May 31, 2021 Deadline Announced for Circuit Submission
+June 30, 2021 NEW Deadline for Circuit Submission

-May 31, 2021 is the deadline to submit circuits to the DoIT E-rate Consortium, if you want your circuit included in the subsequent procurement we plan to issue early Summer 2021.
+June 30, 2021, is the new deadline to submit circuits to the DoIT E-rate Consortium, if you want your circuit included in the subsequent procurement we plan to issue early Summer 2021.

 To submit your circuits, please ensure you have provided the consortium with a signed Letter of Agency (LOA) form.
 The LOA gives permission to the consortium to procure circuits on your behalf.
 This form is required by E-rate rules.
 Please note that signing an LOA does not limit or remove your ability to file your own E-rate forms and issue your own procurement.
 To check if you have provided your LOA to the consortium, please see the spreadsheet titled "Consortium LOA's received" at www.doitconsortium.com under Resources.